dataPulverizer/ImportingInD/README.md

 ## Public import

-By default the `import` keyword imports modules privately, meaning that the imported functions are only available to the module immediately importing the functions.
-Using `public import` will import the module to the current scope but will also import that module or its subset to all the scripts that reference the importing module.
+By default, the `import` keyword imports modules privately, meaning that the imported functions are only available to the module immediately importing the functions.
+Using `public import` will import the module to the current scope but will also import that module or specified subset to all the scripts that reference the importing module.
 In other words public import is as if the imported module or items where written in the scope that it is imported in.
-For example in `myscript.d`:
+For example in `script.d`:

 ```d
 public import std.stdio: writeln;
 ```

-This means that the function `writeln` will be available in `myscript.d` but also in **all** scripts, modules, and libraries that import `myscript.d`.
+This means that the function `writeln` will be available in `script.d` but also in **all** scripts, modules, and libraries that import `script.d`.

 ## Items marked `"private"` are not imported